Movement for the Restoration of the Ten Commandments of God: Apocalypse claims

 With the new year looming, activity by Movement members became frenzied, their leaders urged them to confess their sins in preparation for the end.
 Clothes and cattle were sold cheaply, past members were re-recruited, and all work in the fields ceased.
 January 1, 2000, passed without the advent of the apocalypse, and the Movement began to unravel.
 Questions were asked of Mwerinde and Kibweteere, and payments to the Church decreased dramatically.
 Ugandan police believe that some members, who had been required to sell their possessions and turn over the money to the Movement, rebelled and demanded the return of their money.
 It is believed that events that followed were orchestrated by sect leaders in response to the crisis in the ranks.

+After the passing of 1 January 2000 without an apocalypse, many became disillusioned with the group and another date was chosen by leaders for the apocalypse to occur, with 17 March 2000 being announced, which the New York Times reported the leaders said would come "with ceremony, and finality".